-President Barack Obama has met with executives from technology giants, including Apple and Google -- a day after a judge ruled the National Security Agency's secret collection of telephone records from millions of Americans is likely unconstitutional.
+President Barack Obama has met with executives from technology giants, including Apple and Google, one day after a judge ruled the National Security Agency's secret collection of telephone records from millions of Americans likely violates the U.S. Constitution.

 Many of the technology companies have urged the president to constrain surveillance programs after they discovered the extent of the information the government collects through their systems.
 Several companies are introducing more encryption technology to protect users' data from hackers and government spies.